The International Traffic in Arms Regulations (ITAR)

 What is the ECCN?

-ECCNs are five character alpha-numeric designations used on the Commerce Control List (CCL) to identify dual-use items for export control purposes.
-An ECCN categorizes items based on the nature of the product, i.e. type of commodity, software, or technology and its respective
+ECCNs are five-character alpha-numeric designations used on the Commerce Control List (CCL) to identify dual-use items for export control purposes.
+An ECCN categorizes items based on the nature of the product, i.e., type of commodity, software, or technology and its respective

 technical parameters.

-What is a ECCN number?
+What is an ECCN number?

 An Export Control Classification Number (ECCN) is an alphanumeric designation (i.e., 1A984 or 4A001) used in the CCL to identify items for export control purposes.
-An ECCN categorizes items based on the nature of the product, i.e. type of commodity, technology or software and
+An ECCN categorizes items based on the nature of the product, i.e., type of commodity, technology, or software, and

 its respective technical parameters.